 Cannabis refers to products made from the leaves, flowers and resins of the cannabis plant.
 Other names for cannabis include marijuana or pot.
 Cannabis users smoke, vaporize, or add cannabis to food or drinks.

-Today, it is only legal to use cannabis with a medical prescription.
-On October 17th, the Canadian Cannabis Act will come into effect.
+On October 17th, the Canadian Cannabis Act came into effect.
 The Cannabis Act creates a strict legal framework for controlling the production, distribution, sale and possession of cannabis across Canada.

 Prior adopting a resolution, Town Council and Administration would like to hear from you!
 During the Land Use Bylaw amendment process, there will be an opportunity for you to voice your opinion.
 If you are not comfortable with public speaking, please know that there are many other ways you can voice your opinion.
 You can send us an e-mail, send us a letter or simply give us a phone call.
 A quick guide has be created to help navigate the Legislative Framework of the Land Use Bylaw.